rairulyle/ynab-to-bb/README.md

 ---

 ## Input Preparation

+> **Before you begin:**
+> Make sure your Beyond Budget (BB) App already has the same Accounts and Categories set up as in your YNAB register.
+This will ensure a smooth import and accurate matching of your transactions.

 Before running the script, convert your original YNAB register export to the following sanitized format for best results.
 Use Excel for easy conversion.